xster/flutter-wiki/Triage.md

 If you recognize that this bug is a duplicate of an existing bug, add a reference to that bug in a comment, then close the bug.
 Skip the remaining steps.
 As you triage more and more bugs you will become more and more familiar with the existing bugs and so you will get better and better at marking duplicates in this way.

+### Requests for help (documentation issues)

+If the bug report is a question, then it probably belongs in Stack Overflow or on our #help channel or some other forum for getting help.
+However, if it appears that the reporter did try to read our documentation to find the answer, and failed, or, if you look in our documentation and find it is inadequate here, then please consider it a documentation bug (and update the summary accordingly).

 ### Labels

 **General rule: The more labels an issue has, the better!** _See also: [List of labels](https://github.com/flutter/flutter/labels)_